mpanighetti/dnd5e-monsters/vehicles/starfire-ship.md

 #### Actions

 On its turn, the starfire ship's spelljammer can use the helm to move and steer the ship, and the ship can take up to 3 actions, choosing from the options below.
 It can take only 2 actions if it has fewer than ten crew and only 1 action if it has fewer than six.
-It can’t take these actions if it has fewer than three crew, and it cannot take actions dependent on a specific crew member if the individual is incapacitated.
+It can't take these actions if it has fewer than three crew, and it cannot take actions dependent on a specific crew member if the individual is incapacitated.

 **Engineering.** The starfire ship's engineer can trigger a surge of the engine to move the ship in a burst of speed.